AshwagAlmsrohi/Udasty-Wrangling-and-Analyzing-Data/README.md

 The tasks in this project are as follows:

-Data wrangling, which consists of:
+.Data wrangling, which consists of:

      Gathering data (downloadable file in the Resources tab in the left most panel of your classroom and linked in step 1 below).

-Assessing data
+     Assessing data.

-Cleaning data
+     Cleaning data.

-Storing, analyzing, and visualizing your wrangled data
+.Storing, analyzing, and visualizing your wrangled data

-Reporting on
+.Reporting on:

-Data wrangling efforts
+     Data wrangling efforts.

-Data analyses and visualizations
+     Data analyses and visualizations.